labs42io/clean-code-typescript/README.md

 ### Remove dead code

 Dead code is just as bad as duplicate code.
 There's no reason to keep it in your codebase.
 If it's not being called, get rid of it!
-It will still be safe in your version history if you still need it.
+It will still be saved in your version history if you still need it.

 **Bad:**